-In the early years of Luc’s directorship, he continued to sing an occasional piece, including his incredibly powerful (and dare we say legendary) bass solo, Old Man River, performed at our Spring 2003 concert series, Take Five, which is also recorded as our fifth anniversary CD.
+In the early years of Luc’s directorship, he continued to sing an occasional piece, including his incredibly powerful (and dare we say legendary) bass solo, Old Man River, performed at our Spring 2003 concert series, Take Five, which is also recorded as our 5th Anniversary CD.
 Take Five, by the way, is still sold on this web site and at our live concerts — a must-hear!

 For Luc, his family, the chorus, and our audience, the Spring 2003 concert in Manchester was a sweet, poignant experience.
-Luc had just come out to his parents, Jeanne and Tony Roberge, on the evening before the concert.
+Luc had just come out to his parents, the late Jeanne and Tony Roberge, on the evening before the concert.
 “I remember sitting with them and telling them… there was some crying.
 For them, it was such a non-issue.
-However, my mom was very upset over all the concerts she had missed!”
-Indeed, Luc’s parents were instead focused on their unbounded pride — completely and lovingly focused on their son’s musical achievements, not his orientation.
-“It was so much of a non-issue, they went and told all their friends about the concert, and a couple of dozen of their friends showed up at that concert!”
+However, my mom was very upset over all the concerts she had missed!
+But it was so much of a non-issue, they went and told all their friends about the concert, and a couple of dozen of their friends showed up at that concert!”
 When it was time to sing his solo, Luc sprung a surprise.
 “I dedicated the song to my parents.
 I informed the whole audience that I had just come out to my parents, how it was such a non-issue with them, and I acknowledged that they were there with a lot of their friends.
 My mom cried and cried, and at the end of the song, they both got up and gave me a big hug.
 Actually it was also a very emotional moment for the audience and the chorus.
 I found out later that a lot of the guys had difficulty singing that song after I had prefaced it with my coming-out story.
 They were fighting back tears.”

-Both of Luc’s proud parents attended every concert since 2003, until his beloved father, Tony, passed away in March 2013 and Jeanne passed away in 2015.
+Both of Luc’s proud parents attended every concert since 2003, until Tony passed away in March 2013 and Jeanne passed away in 2015.

-Luc also led the chorus’s 10th anniversary Spring concert series, Celebrates Ten, in 2008, and our 15th anniversary Spring concert series, We Got That Swing!, in 2013, and our 20th Anniversary Spring 2018 concert series, Celebrating 20 Years – a Generation of Music.
+Luc also led the chorus’s 10th anniversary Spring concert series, Celebrates Ten, in 2008, our 15th anniversary Spring concert series, We Got That Swing!, in 2013, and our 20th Anniversary Spring 2018 concert series, Celebrating 20 Years – a Generation of Music.
 The Celebrates Ten concert is also available for sale on CD – and very soon we’ll be selling a professionally recorded 20th Anniversary CD!

 To say that Luc “discovered” a love of singing and music is an understatement.
 He has been living it his entire life.
 At age seven, Luc performed his first solo during his First Communion Mass.
 He took private music lessons on his parents’ Hammond organ.
 In junior high school, he started taking private clarinet lessons, and became a member of his junior high school band.
 About the same time, he and his parents started singing in their church choir.
 During his senior year of high school, Luc was chosen as Drum Major, and he led the marching band at parades, football games, and pep rallies.
 By that time, he occupied first chair in the band, was section leader for the concert band, and played saxophone in the jazz band.